Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**10 AUGUST**
+Add more content to chapter3.
+Making change according to Andrew feedback.
+Make youtube cover for the interviews.

+**9 AUGUST**
+Finish the part before 3.3.
+Figure out a way to make page static - adding tag and filter to duplicated products.

 **8 AUGUST**
 Add product "table" into category.
 Change the color scheme of table card.
 Make the category sliding direct to verical.
 Add conetent to dissertation(section3).
 Night off.